+If you go to an animated explainer video company, they usually advice you to keep the video as crisp as possible.
 Ideally, your script should have around 140-150 words to be effective because a rule of thumb with video in general is that ‘shorter rather than longer’.
 To create a quality explainer video, you also need good-looking visual assets, smooth transitions, and coherent narration.

 An ideal example of a 1-minute explainer video should have a clear script of between 140-150 words, a well-paced narration, the extra information accommodated using the on-screen text, and a clear call-to-action.